 - Technical problems (4%)

-Some of these are back-end issues that should be addressed through site design.
+Some of these problems are back-end issues that should be addressed through site design.
 Adding diverse payment options, upgrading your available shipping choices, and incorporating easier price comparisons will all reduce abandonment.
 Also useful is reducing the “friction” of buying.
 The fewer steps a customer has to go through to buy the item in question, the more sales you’ll see.
-And for organizations with both a brick-and-mortar and e-commerce presence, “in-store purchase” should not be considered an abandonment as such, but rather a purchase made through another channel.
+And for organizations with both a brick-and-mortar and ecommerce presence, “in-store purchase” should not be considered an abandonment as such, but rather a purchase made through another channel.

 “We noticed you haven’t checked out yet!
 Click here to finish your sale!”

-Reducing Cart Abandonment With Push Notifications
+Tips for Reducing Cart Abandonment with Push Notifications

 - Personalization will also be a central feature of your cart abandonment campaign.
 Featuring the item left behind is a good start, but the campaign should also reflect the need behind the item.
 An item of clothing for the workplace will require a different campaign than lingerie.
 Ask yourself what need or want the item fulfills and how you can meet it.